Skip to main content

 Frequently Asked Questions

-ShapeHero Factory is a casual strategy game.
+ShapeHero Factory is a management game with fantasy theme.

 ShapeHero Factory is available on PC, Mac OS and Windows.